diego95root/diego95root.github.io/tabs/about.md

 # MIT License
 ---

-> If you reveal your secrets to the wind, you should not blame the wind for revealing them to the trees
+> If you reveal your secrets to the wind, you should not blame the wind for revealing them to the trees.

 ## Who am I?